ADeviatkin/VAE-Recommender-System/README.md

-# Full Stack Flask-React Application
+# Full Stack Recommender App

 This repository contains a full-stack application with a Flask backend and React frontend, designed to showcase a recommendation system using VAEs.